Best Nootropics For ADHD: Natural supplements to help manage symptoms

 The number of children, adults and adolescents diagnosed with ADHD seems to increase every single year.
-As well as people diagnosed with attention deficit hyperactivity disorder (ADHD) or attention deficit disorder (ADD), there is a massive group of people who struggle on a daily basis with an inability to focus, brain fog and chronic mental fatigue.
+As well as people diagnosed with attention deficit hyperactivity disorder (ADHD), there is a massive group of people who struggle on a daily basis with an inability to focus, brain fog and chronic mental fatigue.

 But which nootropics actually work for ADHD?